teuteuguy/gg-dev-pipeline/README.md

 TODO:

-* Fix the github links to the deploy stacks....
+* Fix the CF script templateURL links in the README to point to final S3 bucket...
 * See if we can provision the lambda function on the greengrass group directly at CF time?

 ## Start by setting up the COMMON resources.